zubaird/review-week-topics/react/01-intro-and-setup.md

 Before you move on to the next lesson, you should:

-* Answer all questions in ONE MARKDOWN FILE
+* Answer all the readme questions
-* Complete all of the assignments
+* Complete all of the assignments in the readme

+### Keys for Success

+* STAY CURIOUS!
+Keep googling and searching for answers, the React community is growing rapidly and there are already many excellent resources online to learn more about it.
+* Feeling stuck?
+Do your best to google for the answer, and if you are unable to find a solution, post your questions on StackOverflow!
+If you are absolutely stuck, ask an instructor, but we will ask to see all the research you have done to solve the problem first!

-Let's get started!
+Now let's get started!

 ### What is React?